What is peripheral neuropathy?

 Types of peripheral neuropathy

 There are many different kinds of peripheral neuropathy with many different causes.
 They range from carpal tunnel syndrome (an injury common after chronic repetitive use of the hands and wrists, such as computer use, to Guillain-Barre syndrome (a rare sudden paralysis).

-Peripheral neuropathies are common, especially among people over the age of 55.
-In fact, the conditions affect 3% to 4% of people in this age group.
+Peripheral neuropathies are common, especially among people age 55 and over In fact, the condition affects 8% of people in this age group.